alexliesenfeld/alexliesenfeld.github.io/content/posts/ckad-excercises-1/index.md

 #### Exercise 12

-Create a `busybox` pod that executes the shell command `sleep 3600`.
+Create a pod `busybox` that executes the shell command `sleep 3600` and then stops.

 {{< detail-tag "Show Solution" >}}
 ```bash